jroessler/autoum/README.md

 ## Installation

-So far, the only the installation with `pip` is availabe.
+So far, only the installation with `pip` is availabe.
 In the future the installation might be available with `conda`.

 ### Python